jvbrigido2/FlipperImage/README.md

 ```bash
 git clone https://github.com/jvbrigido2/FlipperImage.git
 ```
-Navigate to the newly cloned directory using the command cd FlipperImage
+Navigate to the newly cloned directory using the command cd FliperImage

 Build the project using the command: